 Christine Nofchissey was born in December, 1948, and grew up mostly in the Clifton-Morenci area of Arizona.
 Her father was a heavy equipment operator in the open pit copper mines there.

 Proud to be 100% Navajo, she spent most of her early summers herding sheep with her grandmother near Ganado on the Navajo Nation.
-She graduated from Santa Fe's Institute of American Indian Arts in 1968 and three years later, married Joel McHorse, a silversmith from Taos Pueblo (Joel's father was an Irish-Texan cowboy, hence the name).
+She graduated from Santa Fe's Institute of American Indian Arts in 1968.
+Three years later she married Joel McHorse, a silversmith from Taos Pueblo (Joel's father was an Irish-Texan cowboy, hence the name).

 Some pots were fired the Navajo way, in a pit outdoors, then coated in pinon pitch.
-Others are fired indoors in a kiln.
-Still others are fired in a kiln, then refired outdoors to produce the interaction between fire and pinon pitch that she feels the fire clouds on a particular piece demand.
-Always, she approaches her art with the depth of Navajo spirituality and Earth-connection infused in her during those long summers spent on the Navajo Reservation with her grandmother.
+Others were fired indoors in a kiln.
+Still others were fired in a kiln, then refired outdoors to produce the interaction between fire and pinon pitch that she felt the fire clouds on a particular piece demanded.
+Always, she approached her art with the depth of Navajo spirituality and Earth-connection infused in her during those long summers spent on the Navajo Reservation with her grandmother.

-While Christine may not participate in Santa Fe's Indian Market any more, she has participated for several years now in the "Best of the Best Show" at Andrea Fisher Fine Pottery, a show which opens just before Indian Market officially begins.
+While Christine may not have participated in Santa Fe's Indian Market in her later years, she did participate for several years in the Best of the Best Show at Andrea Fisher Fine Pottery.
+The Best of the Best Show opened for several years just before Indian Market officially began.